JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Discussion

 \subsection{Interpretation of Narrow Cores}

-Narrow emission cores are common in nebular spectra of stripped-envelope SNe (SN\,Ib/c), most notably in [\ion{O}{1}] $\lambda\lambda$6300,~6364. \citet{Taubenberger2009} attribute them to several possible geometries: (a) enhanced central density in nearly spherical ejecta, (b) an equatorial torus or disk viewed face-on, or (c) clumps ejected perpendicular to the line of sight.
+Narrow emission cores are common in nebular spectra of stripped-envelope SNe (SN\,Ib/c), most notably in [\ion{O}{1}] $\lambda\lambda$6300,~6364. \citet{Taubenberger2009} attribute them to several possible geometries: (a) enhanced central density in nearly spherical ejecta, (b) an equatorial torus or disk viewed face on, or (c) clumps ejected perpendicular to the line of sight.
 The latter two are strongly viewing-angle dependent and would statistically produce narrow peaks substantially offset from line center.
-By contrast, all three SN\,Ia in our sample show narrow cores close to line center (SN\,2022aaiq, SN\,2024gy, and marginally SN\,2021aefx, offset by $\sim$--500, +1000, and +500\kms, respectively).
-The likelihood of this occurring purely from orientation effects is low, though larger samples are needed to confirm.
+By contrast, all three SN\,Ia in our sample show narrow cores with $|v_{\rm off}|<1300$\kms, more consistent with enhanced central density in a mildly off-center ignition.
+The likelihood of this occurring purely from orientation effects is low, though larger samples are needed to confirm this.
 By analogy with the dense O cores inferred in SN\,Ib/c \citep{Iwamoto2000, Mazzali2000, Maeda2003, Mazzali2007a, Mazzali2007b}, we find an enhanced central concentration of stable Ni to be the most compelling explanation for our SN\,Ia.

 The observed ionization dependence of Ni line widths supports this interpretation.
-In SN\,2024gy at $+$337~days, [\ion{Ni}{3}] lines are broader than [\ion{Ni}{2}], which in turn are broader than the purely narrow [\ion{Ni}{1}], consistent with recombination proceeding most efficiently in the densest central regions at a given epoch \citep[e.g.,][]{Maeda2010a}.
+In SN\,2024gy at $+$337~days, [\ion{Ni}{3}] lines are broader than [\ion{Ni}{2}], which in turn are broader than the purely narrow [\ion{Ni}{1}], consistent with recombination proceeding most efficiently in the densest central regions at a given epoch.
 The line morphologies also depend on energy deposition from radioactive material, predominantly $^{56}$Co at these epochs.
 Since Co emission is strong and broadly distributed, most layers of the ejecta remain illuminated, implying that the Ni cores are not artifacts of uneven energy input.

 We next consider whether the narrow Ni cores could instead arise solely from ionization effects.
 In SN\,2024gy at $+$144~days, the [\ion{Ni}{3}]~3.80\um\ line shows a weaker, flatter narrow component than [\ion{Ni}{2}]~1.94 and 6.64\um, hinting at stratification within the core.
 However, some degree of ionization stratification is expected even if the narrow feature results from an abundance enhancement.
 The widths of the [\ion{Ni}{2}] narrow components remain constant in both SN\,2022aaiq and SN\,2024gy---an evolution spanning nearly 200~days---and in SN\,2024gy the [\ion{Ni}{1}] width matches that of [\ion{Ni}{2}].
 Ionization-driven changes would instead produce continuous temporal evolution and systematic width differences between ions as the density and temperature change.
 Moreover, no comparable narrow feature is seen in [\ion{Co}{2}] despite sufficient sensitivity.